MDFreak/Bluetti_ESP32_Bridge/README.md

 ## About
 This is an ESP32 based Bluetooth to MQTT Bride for BLUETTI power stations.
 The project is based on https://github.com/warhammerkid/bluetti_mqtt and forked from https://github.com/mariolukas/Bluetti_ESP32_Bridge.
 The code is tested on a AC300.
 Other Powerstations may also work but not tested by me.
 The discussion on https://diysolarforum.com/threads/monitoring-bluetti-systems.37870/ was a great help for understanding the protocol.

-## Community of Mario Lukas
-Join the Discord Server https://discord.gg/fWDSBTCVmB
+Community of Mario Lukas on Discord Server to join: https://discord.gg/fWDSBTCVmB

-## Features V0.1.1
+## V0.1.1 MDFreak
+#Added Features
+* Scan undocumented interface addresses to find out position of data.
+  Names look like ADR_0x0208_UINT for page 0x02 and offset 0x08
+* Those data are transfered via MQTT and automatically imported in HA
+* Add fields with names including address - example ADR_0x0BF7_UINT
+  files: Device_AC300.h, DeviceType.h, MQTT.cpp, BTooth.cpp
+* update README.md to provide actual information for possible users

 * easy configuration with WiFi manager
 * display support OLED 128x64